adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   or dorm room.
 Once again if you must step out for a moment, use a Kensington lock.
 Remember thieves will go after what is easiest for them to steal.
-If they have a choice between 2 identical laptops and 1 of them is secured with a Kensington lock, which one do you thing they will go for?
+If they have a choice between 2 identical laptops and 1 of them is secured with a Kensington lock, which one do you think they will go for?
 They will take the path of least resistance and steal the laptop that does not have a notebook lock.